 Self Registration is an alternative method to raise funds and become a public company without the services of an investment banking firm.
-In this method, the private company raises money in a private placement by selling unregistered shares to "accredited investors" and at the same time agreeing to register such shares with the SEC by filing a Registration Statement on Form S-1 (or, for foreign companies, a Form F-1) with the SEC.
+In this method, the private company raises money in a private placement by selling unregistered restricted shares to "accredited investors" and at the same time agreeing to register such shares with the SEC by filing a Registration Statement on Form S-1 (or, for foreign companies, a Form F-1) with the SEC.
+This filing will allow the holders of these share to publicly trade the shares without restrictions.
 First, the company raises money through the private placement.
-Subsequently, a registration statement is prepared, filed with the SEC and ultimately (after the SEC review and comment process described blow) declared effective.
+Subsequently, a registration statement is prepared, filed with the SEC, and ultimately (after the SEC review and comment process described blow) declared effective.
 At this time, the holders of the shares purchased in the private placement may sell the shares publicly.
 As described further below, prior to going effective, the company must arrange for a listing or quotation of its shares on an exchange like NASDAQ (which is very rare in these situations) or more likely the OTCQB.